-This year I’ve decided my husband and I are going to start celebrating winter solstice (December 21, 2020).
-Since we are still in an era of social distancing, it will be an intimate dinner party for two.
+In an effort to curb the cold weather/lockdown blues, my husband and I decided to start celebrating winter solstice this year!
+Since we are still in an era of social distancing, it was an intimate dinner party for two.
 Below are all the details.
-You can copy them to a tee or use them as an inspirational diving board for your own winter solstice soiree.
-See more on December holidays around the world here.
+You can copy them to a tee or use them as an inspirational diving board for your own seasonal soiree.
+See more opportunities to celebrate here in December Holidays Around the World.

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.

 Covid-19 Caveat: If you are planning to gather with people from outside your immediate household this holiday season, please ensure you take care to follow recommended guidelines to help prevent the spread of the virus – there is an excellent checklist here.

 Winter solstice is the shortest day of the year with regards to daylight hours.
 It’s the day that one of the earth’s poles reaches its maximum tilt away from the sun.
 There are two winter solstices every year, one each in the northern and southern hemispheres.

 In the northern hemisphere, it’s usually around December 21-22 varying slightly each year and in the southern hemisphere, it falls around June 20-21.
 Technically, a solstice happens at the exact same moment for everyone but the time/date is based on the local time zone.
 Also, note that at the same time the northern hemisphere is experiencing the winter solstice, the southern hemisphere is transitioning through its summer solstice, and vice versa.

 Winter solstice may be referred to as “Midwinter” especially in more temperate climates, while in other parts of the world it is considered the first day of the season.

 The 2021 winter solstice dates are: June 20 in the Southern Hemisphere and December 21 in the Northern Hemisphere.